List of Vegetables for Companion Planting For Your Garden

 Get updates & freebies delivered to your inbox!

 Here is a look at some of the best vegetables and herbs to plant together.
-With this information, you can create the perfect garden that produces delicious, healthy vegetables for you and your family.
-And save on planting space.
+With this information, you can create the perfect vegetable garden that produces delicious, healthy vegetables for you and your family, while making efficient use of planting space.

 Tomatoes

-Tomatoes and basil truly are the best of friends!
+Tomato plants and basil plants truly are the best of friends!
 Not only do they work wonderfully together in sauces, but they can even help each other out in the garden.
 Basil helps tomatoes produce bountiful harvests while warding off pesky flies and mosquitoes.
+The aromatic herbs in basil act as a natural pesticide against tomato hornworms and other pests.

-Marigolds are faithful companions too, shielding tomatoes from any nematodes or other garden bugs.
-Plus they are going to draw bees and other pollinators to your garden.
+Marigolds are faithful companions too, shielding tomatoes from any nematodes or other garden bad guys.
+Plus, they are going to draw bees and other beneficial insects to your garden.
+For tomatoes that require support, consider placing them near corn stalks which can serve as natural stakes.

 Peppers

-Basil is a good friend to peppers, helping repel aphids, spider mites, mosquitoes, and flies.
-It’s also thought that basil improves the pepper’s flavor.
-Other good companions include onions, spinach, and tomatoes.
+Basil is a good friend to pepper plants, helping repel aphids, spider mites, mosquitoes, and flies.
+It's also thought that basil improves the pepper's flavor.
+Other good companion plants include onions, spinach, and tomatoes.

 Green Beans

-Growing corn and beans together is a great idea because the beans will naturally climb the cornstalks, meaning you won't even have to build a trellis!
-Plus, the beans will fix nitrogen in the soil which is great for the corn.
+Growing corn and pole beans together is a great example of companion planting because the beans will naturally climb the corn stalks, meaning you won't even have to build a trellis!
+Plus, the beans will fix nitrogen in the soil which is great for the corn, improving soil fertility.

 Cucumbers

-Brighten up your cucumber patch by planting cheerful marigolds and nasturtiums – they help to keep aphids and beetles away!
 Adding other companion plants such as beans, celery, corn, lettuce, dill, peas, and radishes is also a great way to make your garden look even more beautiful.
+Tall plants like corn can provide afternoon shade for cucumbers, which appreciate some relief from intense heat.

 Onions